JMarkstrom/entra-id-security-key-eobo-enrollment/README.md

 ## 🗎 Results
-The script will outout a file on working directory called `output.json`.
+The script will output a file on working directory called `output.json`.

 Here is an example: